 When a dog is sold, re-homed, lost/stolen or deceased, it is the registered owner's responsibility to provide the Town with this information within 28 days.

 Please download this form and submit through to email@example.com

-If your family are moving house within the State of WA, your pet’s current registration remains valid, however, you must advise your previous Council of the change and obtain a new registration tag form your new council.
-It is important that we have accurate information about all pet owners in the Town.
+If your family are moving house within the State of WA, your pet’s current registration remains valid, however, you must advise your previous Council of the change and also contact your Microchip Data Base Company within 7 days to update the animal and owner's details.
+It is important that your details are accurate and up todate.